 Nearly gone are the days of typing in a search query.
 Approximately seven out of ten consumers (71 percent) prefer to use voice searches to conduct a query over the traditional method of typing (PricewaterhouseCoopers, 2018).

 Despite more advanced features voice search capabilities offer such as carrying out online purchases or controlling other smart home gadgets, its most popular usages remain restricted to more basic features.
-Conducting basic queries and information requests aside, users like to use voice searches to do basic tasks like check on the weather, play music, and set a reminder.
+Conducting basic queries and information requests aside, users like to use voice searches to do basic tasks like check on the weather, play music, and set reminders.

 But given the potential and benefits of voice search, it’s no wonder that it’s growing in popularity.
 This is particularly noteworthy for the disabled community and the visually impaired, who have benefitted from voice search as it allows them to bypass the inconvenient text-based functions.